xxks-kkk/KV-store/README.md

 **NOTE:**
 - You can always kill all the servers by running `python master.py < tests/command-cleanUpServers.txt`
-- You can cleanup code base by running `make clean`
+- You can clean up code base by running `make clean`

 ## Authors (listed in alphabetical order of last name)